Understanding Gender Identity: The Difference Between Pansexual And Bisexual

 Also, talking about it with your partner can build more intimacy.
 Expressing your thoughts about your sexual orientation or listening to your partner's can help you form a stronger bond and a more authentic relationship.
 Yet, these discussions might not be easy for the two of you to have.
 Talking to a therapist before, during, and after the conversation may result in a better outcome for both of you.

-Are you bicurious, bisexual, or an individual from the LGBTQIA+ community that wants to understand more about your orientation and its effects on your relationship?
+Are you bicurious, bisexual, or an individual from the LGBTQIA+ community who wants to understand more about your orientation and its effects on your relationship?
 What you do about relationships can be one of the most challenging questions in your life, and it's an important one.
 That's why it's often a good idea to talk to a couple's counselor about your sexual orientation and your partner's if you have any issues.

 A couple's therapist can help you understand and accept yourself better.
 They can also help you deal with the relationship issues that come up that are related to your or your partner's being pansexual or bisexual.